-TREES requires Participants to demonstrate they have implemented REDD+ actions defined in the REDD+ implementation plan in consistency with Cancún Safeguards.
+TREES requires Participants to demonstrate they have implemented REDD+ actions defined in the REDD+ implementation plan in consistency with Cancún Safeguards ensuring activities do no harm.
+It is the goal of this Standard to provide concrete guidance on how a Participant can demonstrate that it has addressed and respected all the Cancún Safeguards, while drawing on the step-wise nature of REDD+ implementation.